CesiumGS/3d-tiles/extensions/3DTILES_bounding_volume_S2/0.0.0/README.md

 | ![Plane - Level 0](figures/plane_parent.png) S2 cell (`"1"`) on the Earth cube| ![Plane - Level 1](figures/plane_children.png) Children of S2 cell (`"1"`) on the Earth cube |
 | ![Ellipsoid - Level 0](figures/ellipsoid_parent.png)  S2 cell (`"1"`) on the WGS84 ellipsoid| ![Ellipsoid - Level 1](figures/ellipsoid_children.png) Children of S2 cell (`"1"`) on the WGS84 ellipsoid|

 The S2 library uses a modified Hilbert curve to provide a one dimensional ordering of cells on the S2 Earth cube.
 This provides each cell, from level 1 to level 30, with a unique 64-bit identifier.
-Therefore, we can uniquely identify millimeter scale areas on Earth with their S2 cell IDs.
+Using S2, we can uniquely identify centimeter scale areas on Earth with their S2 cell IDs.

 | S2 Curve on Earth cube |  S2 Curve on WGS84 ellipsoid |
 |:-:|:-:|